You’ve gone through a rigorous first round of the interview process for your dream job.

 Address the person who interviewed you by name.
 A personal greeting such as ‘Hi [Interviewer’s Name]’ is appropriate.
 This shows you paid attention to how they introduced themselves during the interview.

-❌ Avoid generic terms like ‘To whom it may concern’ or informal ones like ‘Dear.’
+❌ Avoid generic terms of address like ‘To whom it may concern’ or informal ones like ‘Dear.’

 3. Opening line